 You've shed your gown and joyfully tossed your cap into the air.
 It's an exuberant (high-spirited) start to a well-deserved celebration at having completed four or more years of serious study at an institution of higher learning.
 And why shouldn't you let loose and celebrate with abandon?
 Why, indeed!

 There is great cause for celebration, but in the face of potentially debilitating debt, there may also be a good reason for lamenting, and certainly for some anxiety.

-With the average loan balance at graduation at about $25,000, many grads are indefinitely delaying marriage, having children, buying a home, and even starting a career.
+With the average loan balance at graduation at $37,173, many grads are indefinitely delaying marriage, having children, buying a home, and even starting a career.

 How can you keep from falling into mind-numbing debt?
 If you're a high school grad (or a soon-to-be grad), perhaps the place to start is to ask the question, "Is a college degree worth it, especially when tuition costs are so high and the job market is so weak?"

-Mark Kantrowitz, publisher of FinAid, a website on financial aid says, "Families are becoming more sensitive to what's the cost and what's the return?"
+Mark Kantrowitz, publisher of FinAid, says, "Families are becoming more sensitive to what's the cost and what's the return?"
 It's true that college generally makes possible rewards that more than offset the costs, and most borrowers can make ends meet after they graduate if their starting annual salary is higher than their outstanding debt.

 At the same time, it's wise to use the standard Vicki Robin (in Your Money or Your Life) proposes for any money decision: "Will I receive fulfillment, satisfaction, and value in proportion to my life energy spent?"

 In that light, you might want to consider an in-state public college or school that consciously tries to keep costs down.
 (Interestingly, it's not just state schools; grads from many Ivy League or other top-grade colleges leave with debts less that $10,000).